PrivateRookie/ws-tool/README.md

-# ws-client
+# ws-tool

-a simple websocket client.
+an easy to use websocket tool.

 features: